xcp-ng/xcp-ng-org/docs/install.md

 #### 5. Disk selection

-This is the screen where you'll select where XCP-ng system will be installed. **XCP-ng is a specialized Linux distribution**, so you need to dedicated a physical disk to it.
+This is the screen where you'll select where XCP-ng system will be installed. **XCP-ng is a specialized Linux distribution**, so you need to dedicate a physical disk to it.
 Partitioning is done automatically.

 ![](https://xcp-ng.org/assets/img/screenshots/install5.png)